salvois/LargeXlsx/README.md

 Excel defines and reserves many number formats, and this library exposes some of them as:

 * `XlsxNumberFormat.General`: the default number format, where Excel automatically chooses the "best" representation based on magnitude and number of decimals.
+* `XlsxNumberFormat.TwoDecimal`: two decimal numbers, that is the format code `"0.00"`.
-* `XlsxNumberFormat.TwoDecimal`: a number format with thousand separators and two decimal numbers, that is the format code `"#,##0.00"`.
+* `XlsxNumberFormat.ThousandTwoDecimal`: thousand separators and two decimal numbers, that is the format code `"#,##0.00"`.
+* `XlsxNumberFormat.Percentage`: percentage formatting and two decimal numbers, that is the format code `"0.00%"`.
+* `XlsxNumberFormat.Scientific`: scientific notation with two decimals and two-digit exponent, that is the format code `"0.00E+00"`.

 #### Combining them all to create a style